 7 Findings on Raven’s matrices test score are not reported in the Baird 2016 version, but in Baird 2011a only.

 8 Findings on English vocabulary test score are not reported in the Baird 2016 version, but in Baird 2011a, 2011b and 2012.

+9 The unit of this outcome is not reported, although we could assume it is the local currency.

 Table 6.
 Outcome appraisal of all outcomes reported in the abstract of Baird 2016